msepulcre/5G-E2E-V2N2V-Latency-Models/README.md

 ## Contact
 Feel free to contact the corresponding authors Dr. Baldomero Coll-Perales (bcoll@umh.es) if you have any question on the evolution of these models.

+## Licence
+This code is licenced under the GNU GPLv2 license.